How Your LLC Will Be Taxed

-Pay Less Self-Employment Tax by Treating Your Oklahoma LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

-You must also pay regular federal income tax on any earnings you take out of your Oklahoma LLC.
-The amount of income tax you pay depends on your earnings, current income tax brackets, deductions and how you file.
+You must also pay regular federal income tax on any earnings you take out of your LLC.
+This amount depends on your earnings, current income tax bracket, deductions and filing status.

-If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+If you have employees, there are some slightly different tax implications.
+Speak to your accountant to get clear guidance for your unique situation.